2016 West Bengal Legislative Assembly election: Background

 In the previous assembly election in 2011, the All India Trinamool Congress, under the leadership of Mamata Banerjee, won a majority and ended the 34-year rule of the Left Front government.
 During 2011 election, the main theme of TMC was paribartan (meaning "change"), implying it was time to change the Left Front reign of 34-years in the state.
 However, during the five year rule of TMC, urban population, in particular, were in general unhappy with the government.
 Also, newspapers reported that chief minister Banerjee has been only trying to consolidate votes from the sizable Muslim minority.

 In January 2016, the Election Commission of India urged the central government to allow it to carry out a limited delimitation exercise in West Bengal to ensure voting rights to people who came to India following the exchange of enclaves between India and Bangladesh.
 As per updated voter list for the year 2016 published by the Election Commission of India in January 2016, West Bengal has surpassed the rest of the country in elector-population ratio with 0.68.
 The final electoral roll in West Bengal for 2016 with 6.55 crore voters has 3.39 crore male and 3.16 crore female voters.

 Major issues

 Prior to the West Bengal elections, on 3 January 2016, a mob turned violent and vandalised Kaliachak Police station, block development office and public property in Kaliachak, Malda district.
 Mamata Banerjee's government was severely criticised for not handling the situation better.

 The Saradha Group financial scandal, the Narada Sting operation (which showcased the prominent ministers & MPs of the ruling party of accepting bribes), lack of any major industrial investments, and law & order issue surfaced as major issues and proved to be an acid test for Trinamool Congress.
 The Kolkata flyover collapse also happened during the poll process.

 Schedule

-Assembly elections in West Bengal are to be held in phases from 4 April to 5 May 2016.
+Assembly elections in West Bengal were held in seven phases from 4 April to 5 May 2016.